Top 10 Ways to Teach Your Child Humility

 8. Expand Sense of Self

-Parents while impressing upon their children that they are valuable and gifted may also like to highlight the importance of using the gifts in the service of others and not merely for themselves.
+Parents, while impressing upon their children that they are valuable and gifted, may also like to highlight the importance of using the gifts to serve others and not merely for themselves.
 This quality can help enlarge your kid’s sense of self and his view of the world.
-Parents can form a principle of service to other people by sponsoring a child’s education, supporting a charity, which may help your kid to expand his vision to include others and take in more.
+Parents can form a principle of service to other people by sponsoring a child’s education or supporting a charity, which may help your kid expand his vision to include others and take in more.

 9. Expose Kids to Great Stories

-Encourage your kids to read about great personalities like Mother Teresa who spend their lives in the service of humanity.
+Encourage your kids to read about great personalities like Mother Teresa, who spent her life serving humanity.
 You can also steer them to watch movies based on their lives and struggles.

 Expose Kids to Great Stories